Bugmark-Simulator/bugmark_simulation/README.md

 3. Install ansible roles `script/dev/provision/install_roles`

 4. Provision the dev machine `script/dev/provision/localhost`
   - If Node.js or NPM fail, make sure they are installed `npm -v`
     - If not, add the NodeSource APT repository `curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -`
     - Then install Node.js `sudo apt-get install -y nodejs`
   - If tasks 'influxdb : setup admin user' and 'influxdb : create database' fail, then
     - Check that influxdb is installed and running `systemctl status influxdb`
     - If it is not running, start it `sudo systemctl start influxdb`
     - Re-run the provision script in step 4
-    - If any other task fails, try re-running the script, sometimes that helps
+  - If any other task fails, try re-running the script, sometimes that help
   - If an error comes up about sudo requiring a password, run `sudo ls` before retrying

 5. Check database status: `systemctl status postgresql`